liangyuwang/liangyuwang.github.io/_pages/about.md

 I am Liangyu Wang, a Ph.D. candidate in Computer Science at King Abdullah University of Science and Technology ([KAUST](https://www.kaust.edu.sa/en/)), specializing in efficient training and inference for large language models (LLMs) through distributed computing and advanced GPU programming.
 Before that, I completed my master degree at The Chinese University of Hong Kong, focusing on multimodal machine learning.

-Currently, I am conducting large language model pretraining research at the [Alibaba Qwen Team](https://huggingface.co/Qwen).
+Currently, I am conducting LLM pretraining research at the [Alibaba Qwen Team](https://huggingface.co/Qwen).

 My research interests include optimizing distributed training and inference of LLMs, improving multi-threaded and multi-stream scheduling, and enhancing privacy-preserving methods for LLMs.
 I have interned as a LLM Pretraining Engineer at [Aramco](https://www.aramco.com/), working with large-scale GPU clusters to boost training throughput and model scalability.
 Currently, I am working on: